nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 GTestBase.cpp
 ```

-The function of the files is:
+The functions of the files are:

 |File|Function|
 |---|---|